How it works

 Upload the recording

-Start with `.mcap` or ROS1 `.bag`.
-The browser uploader shows transfer progress first, then a server finalization phase while the recording is prepared.
+Start with a `.mcap` or ROS1 `.bag`.
+The uploader shows transfer progress first, then a short server-side prepare step while LidarFlow scans the recording's topics and sensors.

 02